VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: VecSet-Edit Settings

 \subsection{Editing Process}

 \textbf{RePaint Timestep ($T_\text{repaint}=0.7$).} This parameter governs the editing strength.
 A lower $T_\text{repaint}$ constrains the output too strictly to the source mesh, limiting editability.
 Conversely, an excessively high $T_\text{repaint}$ removes the geometric prior, leading to incoherence between the edited and unedited regions.
 Crucially, this setting is \textit{intention-dependent}: for structural changes (e.g., removing an object), a higher $T_\text{repaint}$ is required; for tasks requiring strict coherence (e.g., local detail refinement), a lower value is preferred.
+The qualitative example can be found in \cref{fig:ablation_repaint}

 \textbf{Pruning Timestep ($T_\text{pruning}=0.6$).} This determines when to filter out outlier tokens.
 Pruning too early (at high noise levels) compromises geometric quality, as valid detail tokens may be misclassified as outliers.
 Pruning too late leaves insufficient denoising steps for the VecSet to realign the remaining tokens, resulting in disconnected geometry.